Combined Years of Experience

 On 31 March, the Taskforce on Organised Crime Legislation handed its report to Attorney-General Yvette D’Aath.
 The Taskforce was entrusted to review a raft of legislation passed in 2013 by the former Newman Government, the most prominent of which was the Vicious...read more

-The Queensland Government has recently announced a proposed Bill to legalise medicinal marijuana, which Premier Anastacia Palaszczuk says represents “the most progressive laws in the country”.
-The Public Health (Medicinal Cannabis) Bill 2016 was made available...read more
+The Queensland Government has recently announced a proposed Bill to legalise medicinal marijuana, which Premier Anastacia Palaszczuk says represents “the most progressive laws in the country".
+The Public Health (Medicinal Cannabis) Bill 2016 was made available to the...read more

 Public nuisance It’s easy to go out on a weekend, have a little too much alcohol, and ultimately be charged with public nuisance.
 Please keep in mind that you can be charged if you commit the following behaviour in a public place: Public nuisance offences (this...read more